DETAILED ACTION

 Claim 13 recites limitations which are substantially equivalent to those of Claim 4 and is rejected under similar reasoning.

-Alternatively, in reference to Claim 17, Madhusoodanan discloses a method comprising: in a network interface device (See Figure 1 Number 100, Figure 2 Number 200, and Paragraphs 12 and 20): performing a received command in one or more packets (See Paragraphs 14-15 and 21-26) while at least one compute device (See Figures 1 and 2 Numbers 130 and 140 and Paragraphs 12 and 20) controlled by the network interface device is in a reduced power state (See Paragraphs 14-15 and 21-26), wherein the command is associated with operation of the at least one of the at least one compute device that is in a reduced power state (See Paragraphs 14-15 and 21-26), and: based on the command comprising a request to increase power supplied to a first compute device, causing increase in power supplied to the first compute device (See Paragraphs 12, 14, 21, 33, and 35-36), based on the command comprising a request to reduce power supplied to a second compute device, causing reduction of power to the second compute device (See Paragraphs 37-39), and based on the command comprising a request to perform a workload, causing performance of the workload on the first compute device receiving the increased supplied power (See Paragraph 36).
-However, Madhusoodanan does not explicitly disclose that based on the command comprising a request for an inventory of the accelerators, providing the inventory of the accelerators, wherein the inventory of accelerators comprises an indicator of operations performed by the accelerators and comprises one or more of: compression, decompression, encryption, or decryption.
-Morita discloses that based on receiving a request for an inventory of accelerators at a network interface device, providing the inventory of the accelerators (See Paragraphs 41, 47, 63-64, 66, 69, and 71-72), wherein the inventory of accelerators comprises an indicator of operations performed by the accelerators and comprises one or more of: compression, decompression, encryption, or decryption (See Paragraphs 41, 47, and 63 [PDF and TIFF each support performing compression, decompression, encryption, and decryption]).
+Alternatively, in reference to Claim 17, Madhusoodanan discloses a method comprising: in a network interface device (See Figure 1 Number 100, Figure 2 Number 200, and Paragraphs 12 and 20): performing a received command in one or more packets (See Paragraphs 14-15 and 21-26) while at least one compute device (See Figures 1 and 2 Numbers 130 and 140 and Paragraphs 12 and 20) is in a reduced power state (See Paragraphs 14-15 and 21-26), wherein: a packet of the one or more packets comprises a magic packet, the magic packet is identified as a magic packet and indicates a command to be performed (See Paragraphs 14-15 and 37-38), and: in response to the command comprising a request to increase power supplied to a first compute device, execution of the command causing increase in power supplied to the first compute device (See Paragraphs 12, 14, 21, 33, and 35-36), in response to the command comprising a request to reduce power supplied to a second compute device, execution of the command causing reduction of power to the second compute device (See Paragraphs 37-39), and in response to the command comprising a request to perform a workload, execution of the command causing performance of the workload on the first compute device receiving the increased supplied power (See Paragraph 36).
+However, Madhusoodanan is silent as to how the magic packet is identified as a magic packet and indicates the command to be performed, and does not explicitly disclose at least one header field of the packet is to identify the packet as a magic packet, and the at least one header field of the packet is to indicate a command to be performed by the circuitry.
+Tan discloses the use of a header field of a magic packet to identify the packet as a magic packet (See Paragraph 24).
+Bower discloses the use of a header field of a magic packet to indicate a command to be performed by circuitry (See Paragraph 52).
+Madhusoodanan further discloses that additional functionality can be provided through the use of additional types of magic packets (See Paragraph 37).
+Madhusoodanan further does not explicitly disclose that in response to the command comprising a request for an inventory of compute devices, execution of the command causing providing the inventory of compute devices, wherein the inventory of compute devices comprises an indicator of operations performed by the compute devices and comprises one or more of: compression, decompression, encryption, or decryption.
+Morita discloses that in response to a command comprising a request for an inventory of compute devices at a network interface device, execution of the command causing providing the inventory of the compute devices (See Paragraphs 41, 47, 63-64, 66, 69, and 71-72), wherein the inventory of compute devices comprises an indicator of operations performed by the compute devices and comprises one or more of: compression, decompression, encryption, or decryption (See Paragraphs 41, 47, and 63 [PDF and TIFF each support performing compression, decompression, encryption, and decryption]).

 It is noted that Claim 17 is a method claim reciting limitations contingent on occurrence of a condition.
 As indicated above, in a method claim, if the condition for performing a contingent step is not satisfied, the performance recited by the step need not be carried out in order for the claimed method to be performed" (quotation omitted).
 Ex parte Schulhauser, Appeal 2013-007847 (PTAB April 28, 2016).
 Thus, the prior art need not disclose the contingent limitations.
 However, in an effort to expedite prosecution, and as a courtesy to Applicant, the alternative rejection was made interpreting the claim as requiring the contingent limitation.

 In reference to Claim 24, Madhusoodanan and Morita disclose the limitations as applied to Claim 22 above.
 Madhusoodanan further discloses that the wake on compute command comprises a Wake-on-LAN (WoL) magic packet (See Paragraphs 12, 14, 21, 35, and 41).
+Bower further discloses that the one or more packets comprise a Wake-on-LAN (WoL) magic packet (See Paragraph 52).

 In reference to Claim 3, Madhusoodanan and Morita disclose the limitations as applied to Claim 1 above.
 Madhusoodanan and Morita are silent as to the particular structure of the circuitry to perform switching, and do not explicitly disclose that the circuitry to perform switching is to perform switching based at least on: Peripheral Component Interconnect Express (PCIe), Compute Express Link (CXL), or Universal Chiplet Interconnect Express (UCIe).
 Official Notice is taken that the use of PCIe switching circuitry is well known in the art.
+This has been admitted by Applicant to be prior art.

-It would have been obvious to one of ordinary skill in the art at the time the invention was filed to construct the device of Madhusoodanan and Morita using the well-known PCIe switching circuitry as the circuitry to perform switching, resulting in the invention of Claim 3, in order to yield the predictable result of performing the switching using a standardized communications protocol that provides high speed, low latency, scalability, backwards compatibility, management capabilities to reduce power consumption.
+It would have been obvious to one of ordinary skill in the art at the time the invention was filed to construct the device of Madhusoodanan, Tan, Bower, and Morita using the well-known PCIe switching circuitry as the circuitry to perform switching, resulting in the invention of Claim 3, in order to yield the predictable result of performing the switching using a standardized communications protocol that provides high speed, low latency, scalability, backwards compatibility, management capabilities to reduce power consumption.

 Claim 12 recites limitations which are substantially equivalent to those of Claim 3 and is rejected under similar reasoning.

 Claim(s) 19 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Madhusoodanan as applied to Claims 17 above, and further in view of US Patent Number 8,407,332 to Kraipak et al. (“Kraipak”).
+103 as being unpatentable over Madhusoodanan, Tan, and Bower as applied to Claims 17 above, and further in view of US Patent Number 8,407,332 to Kraipak et al. (“Kraipak”).

 In reference to Claim 19, Madhusoodanan discloses the limitations as applied to Claim 17 above.
 Madhusoodanan further discloses that additional functionality can be provided through the use of additional types of magic packets (See Paragraph 37).
-However, Madhusoodanan does not explicitly disclose that the command is to request capabilities of the at least one compute device, wherein the capabilities comprise one or more of: a processor type, processor clock frequency, device power utilization, device power cap, or storage capacity, and wherein the processor type comprises a graphics processing unit (GPU), central processing unit (CPU), or accelerator.
-Kraipak discloses the use of a command to request capabilities of at least one compute device (See Figure 11 Numbers 1101a-1101c, Column 7 Lines 13-46, and Column 11 Line 62 – Column 12 Line 5), wherein the capabilities comprise one or more of: a processor type (See Column 7 Lines 13-46), processor clock frequency (See Column 7 Lines 13-46), device power utilization, device power cap, or storage capacity (See Column 7 Lines 13-46), and wherein the processor type comprises a graphics processing unit (GPU) (See Column 7 Lines 13-46), central processing unit (CPU) (See Column 7 Lines 13-46), or accelerator (See Column 7 Lines 13-46).
+However, Madhusoodanan does not explicitly disclose that execution of the command requests capabilities of the at least one compute device, wherein the capabilities comprise one or more of: a processor type, processor clock frequency, device power utilization, device power cap, or storage capacity, and wherein the processor type comprises a graphics processing unit (GPU), central processing unit (CPU), or accelerator.
+Kraipak discloses the use of a command to request reporting capabilities of at least one compute device (See Figure 11 Numbers 1101a-1101c, Column 7 Lines 13-46, and Column 11 Line 62 – Column 12 Line 5), wherein the capabilities comprise one or more of: a processor type (See Column 7 Lines 13-46), processor clock frequency (See Column 7 Lines 13-46), device power utilization, device power cap, or storage capacity (See Column 7 Lines 13-46), and wherein the processor type comprises a graphics processing unit (GPU) (See Column 7 Lines 13-46), central processing unit (CPU) (See Column 7 Lines 13-46), or accelerator (See Column 7 Lines 13-46).

-It would have been obvious to one of ordinary skill in the art at the time the invention was filed to construct the device of Madhusoodanan and Morita using the capabilities request of Kraipak, resulting in the invention of Claim 19, because Madhusoodanan discloses that additional functionality can be provided through the use of additional types of magic packet network requests (See Paragraph 37 Madhusoodanan), and the simple substitution of the capabilities request of Kraipak as one of the magic packet network requests of Madhusoodanan would have yielded the predictable result of notifying the remote devices of the capabilities of the network interface device and accelerators (See Paragraph 37 of Madhusoodanan and Column 7 Lines 13-46 of Kraipak).
+It would have been obvious to one of ordinary skill in the art at the time the invention was filed to construct the device of Madhusoodanan, Tan, and Bower, using the capabilities request of Kraipak, resulting in the invention of Claim 19, because Madhusoodanan discloses that additional functionality can be provided through the use of additional types of magic packet network requests (See Paragraph 37 Madhusoodanan), and the simple substitution of the capabilities request of Kraipak as one of the magic packet network requests of Madhusoodanan would have yielded the predictable result of notifying the remote devices of the capabilities of the network interface device and accelerators (See Paragraph 37 of Madhusoodanan and Column 7 Lines 13-46 of Kraipak).

 Claim(s) 5, 14, 19, and 23 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Madhusoodanan and Morita as applied to Claims 1, 10, 17, and 22 above, and further in view of US Patent Number 8,407,332 to Kraipak et al. (“Kraipak”).
+103 as being unpatentable over Madhusoodanan, Tan, Bower, and Morita as applied to Claims 1, 10, 17, and 22 above, and further in view of Kraipak.

-In reference to Claim 5, Madhusoodanan and Morita disclose the limitations as applied to Claim 1 above.
+In reference to Claim 5, Madhusoodanan, Tan, Bower, and Morita disclose the limitations as applied to Claim 1 above.
 Madhusoodanan further discloses that additional functionality can be provided through the use of additional types of magic packets (See Paragraph 37).
-However, Madhusoodanan and Morita do not explicitly disclose that the command is to request capabilities of the at least one accelerator, wherein the capabilities comprise one or more of: a processor type, processor clock frequency, device power utilization, device power cap, or storage capacity, and wherein the processor type comprises a graphics processing unit (GPU) or central processing unit (CPU).
-Kraipak discloses the use of a command to request capabilities of at least one accelerator (See Figure 11 Numbers 1101a-1101c, Column 7 Lines 13-46, and Column 11 Line 62 – Column 12 Line 5), wherein the capabilities comprise one or more of: a processor type (See Column 7 Lines 13-46), processor clock frequency (See Column 7 Lines 13-46), device power utilization, device power cap, or storage capacity (See Column 7 Lines 13-46), and wherein the processor type comprises a graphics processing unit (GPU) (See Column 7 Lines 13-46) or central processing unit (CPU) (See Column 7 Lines 13-46).
+However, Madhusoodanan and Morita do not explicitly disclose that execution of the command is to request a report of capabilities of the at least one accelerator, wherein the capabilities comprise one or more of: a processor type, processor clock frequency, device power utilization, device power cap, or storage capacity, and wherein the processor type comprises a graphics processing unit (GPU) or central processing unit (CPU).
+Kraipak discloses the use of a command to request a report of capabilities of at least one accelerator (See Figure 11 Numbers 1101a-1101c, Column 7 Lines 13-46, and Column 11 Line 62 – Column 12 Line 5), wherein the capabilities comprise one or more of: a processor type (See Column 7 Lines 13-46), processor clock frequency (See Column 7 Lines 13-46), device power utilization, device power cap, or storage capacity (See Column 7 Lines 13-46), and wherein the processor type comprises a graphics processing unit (GPU) (See Column 7 Lines 13-46) or central processing unit (CPU) (See Column 7 Lines 13-46).

-It would have been obvious to one of ordinary skill in the art at the time the invention was filed to construct the device of Madhusoodanan and Morita using the capabilities request of Kraipak, resulting in the invention of Claim 4, because Madhusoodanan discloses that additional functionality can be provided through the use of additional types of magic packet network requests (See Paragraph 37 Madhusoodanan), and the simple substitution of the i capabilities request of Kraipak as one of the magic packet network requests of Madhusoodanan would have yielded the predictable result of notifying the remote devices of the capabilities of the network interface device and accelerators (See Paragraph 37 of Madhusoodanan and Column 7 Lines 13-46 of Kraipak).
+It would have been obvious to one of ordinary skill in the art at the time the invention was filed to construct the device of Madhusoodanan, Tan, Bower, and Morita using the capabilities request of Kraipak, resulting in the invention of Claim 4, because Madhusoodanan discloses that additional functionality can be provided through the use of additional types of magic packet network requests (See Paragraph 37 Madhusoodanan), and the simple substitution of the i capabilities request of Kraipak as one of the magic packet network requests of Madhusoodanan would have yielded the predictable result of notifying the remote devices of the capabilities of the network interface device and accelerators (See Paragraph 37 of Madhusoodanan and Column 7 Lines 13-46 of Kraipak).

 Claims 14, 19, and 23 recite limitations which are substantially equivalent to those of Claim 4 and are rejected under similar reasoning.

-It would have been obvious to one of ordinary skill in the art at the time the invention was filed to construct the device of Madhusoodanan and Morita using the well-known separate power rails for each of the compute devices, resulting in the invention of Claim 9, in order to yield the predictable result of allowing for independent monitoring and control of the power supply to each compute device without affecting the operation of the other compute devices (See Paragraph 34 of Yu).
+It would have been obvious to one of ordinary skill in the art at the time the invention was filed to construct the device of Madhusoodanan, Tan, Bower, and Morita using the well-known separate power rails for each of the compute devices, resulting in the invention of Claim 9, in order to yield the predictable result of allowing for independent monitoring and control of the power supply to each compute device without affecting the operation of the other compute devices (See Paragraph 34 of Yu).

 Response to Arguments